-Students who qualify for the Federal Free/Reduced Lunch Program are eligible for a full program fee waiver.
-Students attending private schools should reach out to their Site Representative for additional information and guidance.
+Students who are eligible for free or reduced-price meals or free milk in accordance with the Income Guidelines for the National School Lunch Program or deemed “categorically eligible” (e.g., SNAP, TANF, homeless etc.) are eligible for a full program fee waiver.
+Students attending private schools may also be eligible for fee waivers and should reach out to their Site Representative for additional information and guidance.

 Refunds of previously paid fees will be issued to students who paid for and then dropped a course online by October 6.
 Payment processing fees are not refundable.
 Students are responsible for all program fees for courses dropped after October 6.

-Refunds will be processed by DualEnroll after October 6 to the original payment method.
+Refunds will be processed by DualEnroll in October and November for courses dropped by October 6.
+Refunds needed due to extenuating circumstances will be processed at one of the three other scheduled times over the course of the year: January, March, and July.
+Payments are refunded to the original payment method used.
 If payment cannot be successfully returned to original payment method due to expiration or account closure, a refund will be processed by the University.
 Refunds issued by the University will be by check, and made payable to the Student.
 Refund checks will be mailed to the address on file for the Student.

 In the event a Student is issued a refund in error, the University reserves the right to reclaim such funds.

 Failure to pay program fees will result in a “Bursar hold” on a Student’s UConn record.
 This hold prevents Students from accessing services such as course registration, library services, transcripts, and other important services.